ARM-software/EndpointAI/Kernels/Research/Arm-2D/tools/README.md

 ## 1. Overview

+The `arm_2d_tile_t` descriptors are used as the standard input and output in most of the arm-2d APIs.
 This tool helps you to convert a given image into

 - A C array for pixels and (for most of time) a dedicated alpha-mask if the format contains an alpha-channel.
 - `arm_2d_tile_t` descriptors for the image and the alpha-mask(s).